 GOMMEA is a regional network of educators and scientists, committed to creating connections between science and the community, to better understand the Gulf of Maine.

-Our mission is to connect people to the Gulf of Maine through education and experiences.
+To connect people to the Gulf of Maine through education and experiences.

-Our vision is an ocean-literate citizenry who appreciates and cares for a healthy Gulf of Maine.
+An ocean-literate citizenry who appreciates and cares for a healthy Gulf of Maine.

 *as of 11/14/2019